megbort/catspace/README.md

 # Catspace

 Welcome to Catspace!
 A place where cats can have their own social media platform.
-Think about Myspace but for cats!
+Think about Myspace... but for CATS!

-This project was built for the sole purpose of getting more familiar with the Angular Frameworks.
+This project was built for the sole purpose of getting more familiar with the Angular Framework.

-I'll be continuing to add more and more to this project as time goes one.
+I'll be continuing to add more and more to this project as time goes on.

+Feel free to reach out if you have any comments or suggestions.

 Enjoy!